flungster/docs/README.md

 * Learn Go development
 * Learn Spring Boot framework (I've been using DropWizard for so long now)
 * Setup a system to train recommendation engines
+* Play with Alexa Skills one of these days.
+Need to come up with something that would actually be useful via Alexa.